notWizzy/notWizzy/README.md

 # Hi There!

 🙍‍♂️ **About Me**:
-- 🏫 I'm an early entry student @ University of North Carolina at Charlotte.
+- 🏫 I'm an early entry student @ University of North Carolina at Charlotte
-- 💼 Currently interning @ Fidelity Investments as a Software Engineer.
+- 💼 Currently interning @ Fidelity Investments as a Software Engineer
-- 👨‍💻 Currently taking Applied AI grad class @ University of North Carolina at Charlotte.
+- 👨‍💻 Currently taking Applied AI grad class @ University of North Carolina at Charlotte

 🎓 **Education**: